Biblical Coins from the time of Jesus Christ ~ Mark 12:41-44

 There are three significant elements surrounding the minting of these coins.

-1. Date: These coins were minted at the time of Christ’s crucifixion,
+1. Date: These coins were minted during the time of Christ's ministry.

 2. Location: These coins were minted in Jerusalem, the very city where Christ